 At the time of the Civil War, the southwestern edge of the Brooklyn Navy Yard in New York was the site of Admiral’s Row, a gated community of Second Empire-style mansions occupied by naval personnel.
 Today, the Row is a series of dilapidated, abandoned structures and the subject of much heated debate between New York City officials and historic preservationists.

-Locals walking down Flushing Avenue have witnessed the decline of the century-old mansions, now completely overgrown with weeds.
-Though severe weather conditions and multiple fires have led to the collapse of much of the interiors, a considerable amount of the homes still remain in good condition.
+Locals walking down Flushing Avenue have witnessed the decline of the two centuries-old mansions, now completely overgrown with weeds.
 Much of the original bathroom tiles, lighting fixtures, and grand staircases still remain intact, providing a small sample of the site’s rich historic significance.

-In the past decade, however, the city of New York has acquired much of the Brooklyn Navy Yard and intends on converting it into an industrial park.
-Operated by the Brooklyn Navy Yard Development Corporation, there have been plans to demolish all but two of the remaining structures to make way for a commercial complex.
+In the past decade, however, the City of New York has acquired much of the Brooklyn Navy Yard and intends on converting it into an industrial park.
+Operated by the Brooklyn Navy Yard Development Corporation, there is a plan to demolish all but two of the remaining Admiral’s Row structures to make way for a commercial complex.

 Though the development company insists most of the homes are beyond repair, some historic preservationist groups argue that at least half of the buildings are salvageable.
 Over the past few years, these groups have presented a number of alternative plans to better incorporate the historic structures into the new commercial complex.
 It remains to be seen if these plans will be adopted.

 Update: As of November 2016, all but one of the houses have been demolished.
 The remaining building is said to be a future supermarket.

 Visit New York State with Atlas Obscura Trips

 Only in Queens: Tasting Our Way Through New York’s Most Diverse Borough